earwig/earwigbot/docs/customizing.rst

 - Class attribute :py:attr:`~earwigbot.commands.BaseCommand.name` is the name of the command.
 This must be specified.

+- Class attribute :py:attr:`~earwigbot.commands.BaseCommand.commands` is a list of names that will trigger this command.
+It defaults to the command's :py:attr:`~earwigbot.commands.BaseCommand.name`, but you can override it with multiple names to serve as aliases.
+This is handled by the default :py:meth:`~earwigbot.commands.BaseCommand.check` implementation (see below), so if :py:meth:`~earwigbot.commands.BaseCommand.check` is overridden, this is ignored by everything except the help_ command (so ``!help alias`` will trigger help for the actual command).

 - Class attribute :py:attr:`~earwigbot.commands.BaseCommand.hooks` is a list of the "IRC events" that this command might respond to.
 It defaults to ``["msg"]``, but options include ``"msg_private"`` (for private messages